emojicode/emojicode.github.io/src/guides/allegro.md

 📦 allegro 🔴
 ```

-This makes all types from the *allegro* package available in the namespace 🔴
+This makes all types from the `allegro` package available in the namespace 🔴
-(of our package, which by definition is *_*), i.e. we can access all classes
+(of our package, which by definition is `_`), i.e. we can access all classes
 provided by the allegro package from our application.

 Next we need to startup the application, so we’ll create the 🏁 function:

 ```
 🏁 🍇
-  🍩🙋🏔 🍇
+  🍩🙋🏔 🍇 app 🏔

   🍉
 🍉
 ```

-As you’ve seen, there’s already some code in the 🏁 function. `🍩🙋🏔` is a
+As you’ve seen, there’s already some code in the 🏁 function. `🍩🙋🏔` is a type
-type method call.
+method call.
 This means we call a method (🙋) directly on a type (🏔).
+There’s one
-There’s one more thing to notice: the following code block.
-This code block
+more thing to notice: the following code block.
+This code block creates a
-creates a closure.
-Closures are kind of functions that capture the context in
-which they were created.
-Closures are a special kind of callables. *Callables*
+closure that takes an argument `app` of type `🏔`.
+Closures are a kind of
-is what the type of values that can be executed are called in Emojicode.
+function that capture the context in which they were created, i.e. the variables
+and the object on which a method was called.

 So what is this good for?
 The 🙋 type method of the 🏔 class, which is provided
 by the allegro package, is really important as it initiates the application in
 such a way that it can display windows, receive events and play sounds.
 This
 method normally doesn’t return but instead calls the given callable in an
-appropriate way.
+appropriate way and passes it an instance of 🏔 that represents the created
+application.
+We’ll use it to draw in a moment.

 To recap: Call this class method, provide it with a callable and setup the
 application from there.